Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Optimization Algorithm

-Theorem \ref{theorem convengence} gives the theoretical convergence guarantee and convergence rate which states that the proposed ADMM can achieve a sublinear convergence rate of $ o(1/k) $, despite the nonconvex and complex nature of our model.
-Furthermore, we also provide an empirical analysis to support the good convergence behavior of Algorithm~\ref{algorithm1}.
-We showcase the convergence curves in Section 6 of the supplementary material due to the page limitation, which validates the convergence performance of Algorithm~\ref{algorithm1}.
+Theorem~\ref{theorem convengence} establishes the convergence guarantee of the proposed algorithm, showing that it achieves a sublinear convergence rate of $o(1/k)$ despite the nonconvexity and complexity of the model.
+In addition, we provide empirical evidence to support its favorable convergence behavior.
+The convergence curves in Figure~\ref{figure_complexity_convergence} (b)(c) further validate the effectiveness of Algorithm~\ref{algorithm1}.